Piqray (Alpelisib)

 Storage

-Store Piqray below 30°C and protect from moisture.
-Keep it in a cool, dry place away from heat or sunlight.
-Do not store in the bathroom, near a sink, in the car, or on window sills.
-Keep out of reach of children.
-Take expired or unwanted medicine to any pharmacy for safe disposal.
+Store Piqray below 30°C and protect it from moisture.
+Keep it in a cool, dry place away from sunlight and out of reach of children.

 Overdose Information